eliotstock/stake/README.md

 Before you start:

 1. (Optional) Update the firmware in your router, factory reset, and reconfigure, out of an abundance of caution.
+1. Figure out some stuff up front:
+    1. Static IP address: replace `192.168.20.132` below with this.
+    1. Username on the host: replace `[username]` below with this.
+    1. SSH port to open up: replace `60001` below with this.

 ## Hardware and OS install